ilanschnell/bitarray/README.rst

 The 3.0 release will:

 * remove Python 2.7 support
-* make `little` the default bit-endianness, this will make unaligned copying faster by default
+* make ``little`` the default bit-endianness, as it will make unaligned copying faster by default
 * remove hackish support for ``bitarray()`` handling unpickling, see `use reconstructor function for unpickling <https://github.com/ilanschnell/bitarray/pull/207>`__